robotology/icub-models-generator/dh/README.md

-icub-model-generator
+DH iCub Model Generator
 ==================

 This software repository is still in alpha stage, not ready for normal use.

-Resources (./data/ folder) and programs (./src/) folder to generated models (URDF,SDF) of the iCub robot .
+Resources (./data/ folder) and programs (./src/) folder to generated models (URDF,SDF) of the iCub robot from DH parameters.

 Installation
 ------------